 There are two different sports qualifications available.
 Students who choose PE/Sports Studies as an option will all complete up to 6 weeks as an introduction to the two courses.
-At this point they will then decide whether to follow GCSE PE or the Cambridge National in Sports Studies (currently being updated for and awaiting government approval)
+At this point they will then decide whether to follow GCSE PE or the Cambridge National in Sports Studies.